German Navy's new state-of-the-art warship sails into tech trouble

 The ship, which displaces around 7,000 tons, was delivered for sea trials in 2016 after a series of delays, according to The Journal.
 Designed to stay at sea for up to two years, the F-125 frigates will eventually replace the German Navy’s eight ‘Bremen’ type 122-class frigates.

-The Baden-Württemberg is expected to be handed over to the Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support (BAAINBw) this year, according to Thyssenkrupp's spokesman.
+The Baden-Württemberg is expected to be handed over to the Federal Office of Bundeswehr Equipment, Information Technology and In-Service Support (BAAINBw) this year, according to Thyssenkrupp's spokesman and the German military.

 ARMY TESTS HIGH-TECH AIRDROP SYSTEM THAT 'SEES' ITS TARGET

-Note: This story has been updated with comments from the BAAINBw.